denigomonov/Fraud-Analysis/README.md

 ---

-## Vechile Insurance Claim Frau Data:
+## Vechile Insurance Claim Fraud Data:
 For the development of this project I retrieved data from - [Kaggle](https://www.kaggle.com/datasets/shivamb/vehicle-claim-fraud-detection).

 ---